mispy-archive/dropblame/README.md

 # dropblame

-A Python command line tool which will convert the revision history of a Dropbox file into a readonly git repository, so you can run `git blame` or `git diff`.
+A Python command line tool which will convert the revision history of a Dropbox file into a git repository, so you can run `git blame` or `git diff`.
 Suggested by [@cgranade](https://twitter.com/cgranade/status/683957037173059584).

 ## Dependencies